-Paris-based Publicis Groupe and Omnicom Group, based in New York, announced that the two advertising giants would merge operations to create the world's largest ad firm.
-The deal is subject to shareholder approval, along with various regulators signing off in both the U.S. and Europe.
+Paris-based Publicis Groupe and Omnicom Group, based in New York, announced that the two advertising giants would merge operations, which would have created the world's largest ad firm.

-If approved, the merger could be complete by late 2013 or early 2014.
-The world's new largest public relations and advertising company, in terms of both market value and annual revenue, would have a stock market value of $31.5 billion and employ 130,000 people worldwide.
+The merged company would have been the world's largest public relations and advertising company, in terms of both market value and annual revenue, and would have had a stock market value of $31.5 billion (as of July 2013) with 130,000 employees worldwide.